Introduction

 Popular Data Warehousing Technologies

-There are several data warehousing technologies available to suit different business needs.
+There are several data warehousing technologies available to suit different, business intelligence needs.
 Some popular options include:

 1. Traditional Data Warehouses: